 Blood in baby poop.
+And mucusy stools.
 It’s a little unnerving, isn’t it?
 If your baby is breastfed, you might wonder where it’s coming from.
 After all, doesn’t breast milk protect against allergies and support baby digestion?

 Blood in baby poop before the age of 6 months has a name: allergic proctocolitis.
 There are a few things about blood in baby poop – or proctocolitis – that make it different from other problems with baby digestion:

 - It shows up before baby reaches 6 months

 - It’s most common in exclusively breastfed babies

 - Other than bloody stool, baby is healthy

 - Stools are soft – not hard

 - Stools tend to look frothy and filled with mucus

 - Skin prick or IgE tests are negative

 While you may see other problems like gas or pain – generally soft, blood-streaked stool is the only sign there’s something going on.
 But, when a mama sees blood in her baby’s stool, that’s enough to stir up some panic.